payday1991/ultraCheapSpeedDistanceCounter/README.md

 # Ultra Cheap Speed and Distance Counter

 ## Overview
-The Ultra Cheap Speed and Distance Counter is a highly affordable and efficient solution designed for cable blowing machines and other machinery requiring precise surface speed and distance measurement.
+The Ultra Cheap Speed and Distance Counter is a highly affordable and efficient solution designed for cable blowing machines, cable winches and other machinery requiring precise surface speed and distance measurement.
 Built around the economical CH32V003 microcontroller and leveraging the CH32v003fun library by cnlohr, this device delivers reliable performance at a fraction of the cost of conventional systems.

 ### Key Features